 Tell the world.
 Actively seek opportunities to tell people.

 The best way to do that is to have an elevator pitch ready.
 An elevator pitch is a short, pre-prepared statement you use to introduce yourself.
-It is something you will use to tell someone what you do if you are riding an elevator with them.
+It needs to be short, punchy and should finish before the finish of the elevator ride.

 You don’t want to feel embarrassed or hesitant in admitting to someone that you are a writer.
 A handy, ready-made well-practiced statement can do wonders for your confidence level.